Oracabessa: History

 In addition to her philanthropic work in Oracabessa, Owen built a mansion, Golden Clouds, which still stands today.
-She had many influential friends in politics and entertainment, who visited her regularly in Oracabessa.
+She had many influential friends in politics and entertainment who visited her regularly in Oracabessa.
 Among them was the actor and director Charlie Chaplin.
 Owen eventually left Oracabessa for a life in politics.
-She achieved international fame by gaining appointment as the first female U.S. Ambassador in history.
-But, she held on to Golden Clouds and returned faithfully every winter for the next 30 years.
+She achieved international fame by gaining appointment as the first female U.S. Ambassador in history, but she held on to Golden Clouds and returned faithfully every winter for the next 30 years.

 In 1946, Ian Fleming became the next famous resident of Oracabessa.
-Fleming purchased the land next door to Golden Clouds and built his house, Goldeneye, where he proceeded to write 14 of the James Bond novels and earned worldwide acclaim.
-Fleming's coterie of friends included actors, musicians and filmmakers, who were enamoured with Oracabessa's main street, beautiful beach and its quiet, unassuming local population.
+Fleming purchased the land next door to Golden Clouds and built his house, Goldeneye, where he proceeded to write the James Bond novels and earned worldwide acclaim.
+Fleming's coterie of friends included actors, musicians, and filmmakers, who were enamoured with Oracabessa's main street, beautiful beach and its quiet, unassuming local population.
 In 1976, 12 years after Ian Fleming's death, Goldeneye was sold to Jamaican reggae star Bob Marley.
 Shortly before his own death, Marley sold the estate to Island Records founder Chris Blackwell.

-In the mid-1990s, the Island Outpost corporation owned by Blackwell bought seventy acres of prime coastal land and opened the village's main attraction, the James Bond Beach Club.
-Located just off Main Street along Old Wharf Road, this facility has changing rooms, a water sports centre, a bar and a restaurant.
+In the mid-1990s, the Island Outpost corporation owned by Blackwell bought 70 acres of prime coastal land and opened the village's main attraction, the James Bond Beach Club.
+Located just off Main Street along Old Wharf Road, this facility has changing rooms, a water sports centre, a bar, and a restaurant.
 Its expansive lawns are a regular venue for concerts by local and international artists.
-Scenes from the classic James Bond movie Dr. No, which features young and beautiful Ursula Andress, were filmed in and around the area.
+Scenes from the classic James Bond movie Dr. No, which features Ursula Andress, were filmed in and around the area.
 Honey Ryder (Andress) was filmed emerging from the sea at Laughing Waters further up the coast and at Dunn's River Falls.